India–Pakistan water dispute of 1948: Partition and Indus waters

 The Indus river system, consisting of the Indus River and its five tributaries, was divided across India and Pakistan as a result of the partition of India.
-During the boundary negotiations, Sir Cyril Radcliffe asked whether the river waters could be put under a joint management, but neither Pakistani nor Indian representatives on the boundary commission agreed to the proposal.
+During the boundary negotiations for partitioning Punjab, Sir Cyril Radcliffe asked whether the river waters could be put under a joint management, but neither Pakistani nor Indian representatives on the boundary commission agreed to the proposal.
+The Radcliffe line cut Punjab into two, with West Punjab going to Pakistan and East Pubjab to India.

 The Ravi River and the Sutlej River flow from the East Punjab to West Punjab.
-At the time of partition, the Ravi had a barrage at the Madhopur Headworks and the water was channelled along the Upper Bari Doab Canal, which supplied water to the cities of Amritsar and Lahore, as well as irrigating large areas in both sections of Punjab.
-The Sutlej was dammed at Ferozepur, with Dipalpur Canal carrying water to West Punjab and Bahawalpur, and the Ganga Canal carrying it to Bikaner (now part of Rajasthan, India).
-East Punjab had the ability control the flows along these canals.
+At the time of partition, the Ravi River had a barrage at the Madhopur Headworks and water was channelled along the Upper Bari Doab Canal, which supplied water to the cities of Amritsar (in East Punjab) and Lahore (in West Punjab), as well as irrigating large areas in both sections of Punjab.
+The Sutlej was dammed at Ferozepur (in East Punjab), with Dipalpur Canal carrying water to West Punjab and Bahawalpur (then a princely state in Pakistan), and the Ganga Canal carrying it to Bikaner (a princely state in India).
+East Punjab had the ability to control the flows along these canals.

 The three western rivers, Indus and its tributaries Jhelum and Chenab, flow through the Kashmir region into Pakistan.
 The rest of India has no access to their waters due to the intervening mountain ranges.